 After visiting Red Square I went to get dinner near my hostel, and I found some fantastic dumplings and beer for under $5.
 I was extremely tired after dinner, and hoped I could get some rest so I could be at the airport in the morning.
 Luckily, I was able to get two hours of sleep that night (at that point the only time I’d slept since being in the States) and made it on time for my flight to Germany.

 Now that I am here in Germany I absolutely love being here; it’s everything I’ve ever imagined it to be and more.
 I cannot wait to share more memories during my epic year in Germany.
 But until then, auf wiedersehen!

-Brandon Einstoss is an applied mathematics and German senior.
+Brandon Einstoss is an applied mathematics and German junior.
 He is studying in Tubingen, Germany for a full academic year.